AsenBelinski/GettingAndCleaningData-/CodeBook.md

 The second variable - activity  - is character string with six activity names (1 WALKING, 2 WALKING_UPSTAIRS,3 WALKING_DOWNSTAIRS,4 SITTING,5 STANDING,6 LAYING)

 All the other variables has been selected if their name contains "mean" or "std" in all three dimentions (X,Y,Z).After that the data has been summarized by taking only the average of the variable grouping by subject.ID and activity.
+The columns has been renamed by adding the word "Mean" in front to reflect the above summarization.

 "tBodyAcc.mean...X"
 "tBodyAcc.mean...Y"